 Automatic Speech Recognition (ASR) is the technology that allows us to convert human speech into digital text.
-This tutorial will dive into the current state-of-the-art model called Wav2vec2 using the Huggingface transformers library in Python.
+This tutorial will dive into using the Huggingface Transformers library in Python to perform speech recognition using two of the most-known and state-of-the-art models, which are Wav2Vec 2.0 and Whisper.

 Wav2Vec2 is a pre-trained model that was trained on speech audio alone (self-supervised) and then followed by fine-tuning on transcribed speech data (LibriSpeech dataset).
 It has outperformed previous semi-supervised models.